 It took us 1.5 hours to reach the top of Mt.
 Hestfjall from the farm.
 It is a relatively easy hike, but quite rocky.

 And what a view!
-From here we could see the mystical Snæfellsjökull glacier by the horizon, but the Snæfellsnes peninsula is a very popular place to visit with a myriad of sights.
+From here, we could see the mystical Snæfellsjökull glacier on the horizon, but the Snæfellsnes peninsula is a very popular place to visit with a myriad of sights.

 Snæfellsjökull glacier in the distance was all lit up by the sun

-A part of the group ventured on the very top, amongst them my father-in-law, who is a renowned mountain goat.
+A part of the group ventured to the very top, amongst them my father-in-law, who is a renowned mountain goat.

-Big rocks, which have fallen down from the mountain create a cluster of trolls - they are called Karlar or the Men, but such rock formations are often referred to as Karl and Kerling - meaning the Troll and the female Troll.
-Loads of folklore have been written about the trolls in Iceland.
+Big rocks, which have fallen from the mountain, create a cluster of trolls.
+They are called Karlar or the Men, but such rock formations are often referred to as Karl and Kerling, meaning the Troll and the female Troll.

 Karlar rocks

-Our next stop was to be Andakílsá river.
-We hiked through Seldalur valley and headed south and a leisurely 1.5-hour hike took us to Andakílsá river.
+Our next stop was to be the Andakílsá river.
+We hiked through Seldalur valley and headed south, and a leisurely 1.5-hour hike took us to Andakílsá river.

 On the way, shortly after we had descended from Mt.
-Hestfjall we saw a herd of horses running eagerly towards us from the distance.
+Hestfjall, we saw a herd of horses running eagerly towards us from a distance.
 We stopped as this was an unusual sight.

 They came running so fast that the earth trembled.
 And straight towards our group!

-We took photos left and right as this was such a beautiful sight, all these horses with the fluffy manes fluttering in the air.
+We took photos left and right because it was such a beautiful sight, all these horses with their fluffy manes fluttering in the air.

 What a treat this was after having visited Mt.
 Hestfjall - the Horse mountain!